Cloud VMS vs Self-Hosted

 • No unified dashboard — you switch between 5 separate interfaces

-• No cross-site AI search — you can’t search for a person across all sites simultaneously
+• No cross-site AI search — you can’t search all sites simultaneously

 • All sites visible in a single dashboard — one login, one interface